nmpierson/asheville_crime_data/README.md

   over the past two years in a recent press release.
 Our analysis uses Arrest information, 15,015 total.
 This is not a perfect replication; therefore we encourage the Asheville PD to release a full summary of the metrics they use to arrive at total crime, as well as a full summary of the data they used to create their recent press releases. </p>
- <p> Not all crimes were able to be geotagged from police address report to latitude and longitude coordinates using API calls.
+ <p> Not all crimes were able to be geotagged from police address report to link latitude and longitude coordinates using API calls.
 However, with approximately 90% matched, the    dataset should be strongly representative. </p>

  <h2>Requirements</h2>
  <p>Viewing the powerpoint summary, map, and output files can be done without running any code. </p>